 When the darkness of night comes its leaves fold up like hands in prayer, for you.
 That is how it got its name.
 It is a wonder!
 It will even bloom occasionally with small white flowers, striped purple in a raceme.
 A raceme is the prayer plant's flower stem and it does look a bit different from most other flower stems.

 Someone gave this plant to me many years ago when it was not doing well and they just did not want it anymore.
 It recovered quickly and has graced my dining room ever since.
 This old perennial favorite had been available on the market for many, many years.
 Its handsome leaves and graceful flow are a lively addition to any home.
 This Brazilian native is an easy plant to keep.

 - Bright indirect light or some direct sun.
 Full afternoon sun is too much.
 Full morning sun or some late afternoon would be great.

 - Water thoroughly when the top of the soil is quite dry.
 A plant in an 8"(20 cm) diameter pot will use about 1 quart of water when necessary.

 - They do appreciate some humidity so you may want to mist them daily with water although they adapt well to most home environments.

-- Fertilize regularly except when it is in it's resting mode.
+- Fertilize regularly except when it is in resting mode.